brovador/DTCoreTextHyphenationExample/README.md

 DTCoreTextHyphenationExample
 ============================

-An example of creating justified and hyphenated text with DTCoreText
+An example of creating justified and hyphenated text with DTCoreText.
+Tested over iOS5+.

 NSString+Hyphenation
 --------------------